Washington National Opera: The Flying Dutchman

 "American bass-baritone Eric Owens speaks to you even in his silences…. and shakes you when he sings."--The Chicago Sun-Times

-In Wagner's retelling of the nautical legend, formidable bass-baritone and two-time Grammy Award winner Eric Owens--one of the most in-demand American opera stars of our day--returns to WNO to make his staged role debut as the Flying Dutchman.
+In Wagner's retelling of the nautical legend, formidable bass-baritone and two-time Grammy Award winner Eric Owens--one of the most in-demand American opera stars of our day--returns to WNO to make his staged role debut as The Dutchman.
 Condemned to wander the seas upon a ship of ghosts, he can only venture ashore once every seven years to seek his salvation: a woman's unconditional love.
 When Senta, the beguiling daughter of a sea captain, pledges to be faithful to him forever, it seems the ancient curse might finally be broken.
 But her jealous huntsman suitor poses just one of many obstacles in a tale where greed, fidelity, and misfortune collide in full force.

 Director Stephen Lawless tells the Flying Dutchman's story "with clarity and theatrical flair while adding a few powerful images along the way" (New York Magazine).
 Among them: a stunning ship of blood-red sails that places the opera's dramatic action in bold relief, from its tempestuous overture and Senta's famous ballad to the riveting final moments atop a storm-battered bluff.
 A trio of bright stars--German soprano Christiane Libor, Estonian bass Ain Anger, and American tenor Jay Hunter Morris--make their WNO debuts in performances conducted by WNO Music Director Philippe Auguin and Eric Weimer, joining this perfect showcase for Eric Owens's "ability to wrap his deep voice around a text and create a distinct sense of character" (The New York Times).